 The source code is mainly in the src directory.
-You can view source code by clicking on the manifest link to the right of the directory name.
-If you click on the manifest link to the right of the src directory you will find a subdirectory.
-If you click on the manifest link next to the core subdirectory in under src, you will find a list of files.
-The first file you will find is assert.h.
-If you click on the file link, you will be sent to the source file for assert.h.
+You can view source code either by clicking on the directory name or by clicking on the files link to the right of the directory name.
+If you click on the src directory you be taken to the lising of the src subdirectories.
+If you click on core subdirectory, you will find a list of files.
+The first file you will find (as of this writing) is abort.h.
+If you click on abort.h link, you will be sent to the source file for abort.h.

 Our example scripts are in the examples directory.
 The source code for the helpers we have used in this chapter can be found in the src/helpers directory.
+Feel free to poke around in the directory tree to get a feel for what is there and the style of ns-3 programs.